KiwiBuild

-KiwiBuild is a real estate development scheme pursued by the Sixth Labour Government of New Zealand.
+KiwiBuild was a real estate development scheme pursued by the Sixth Labour Government of New Zealand.
 It began in 2018, with the aim of building 100,000 homes by 2028 to increase housing affordability in New Zealand.
-It comes under the oversight of the Ministry of Housing and Urban Development and the Minister responsible is the Minister of Housing, Megan Woods.
+It came under the oversight of the Ministry of Housing and Urban Development and the Minister responsible was the Minister of Housing, Megan Woods.

 History

 The KiwiBuild scheme was first announced as Labour Party policy in 2012 by then leader David Shearer.
 The policy survived as party policy under all his successors and was a prominent feature of Labour's 2014 election campaign.

 After the 2017 general election, the Sixth Labour Government of New Zealand took office.
 Finance Minister Grant Robertson outlined a mini-budget on 14 December 2017 which allocated $2 billion of capital spending to KiwiBuild.
 Homes built under the programme are sold to first-home buyers and the cash is recycled into further housing developments.

 In mid-January 2019, Housing Minister Phil Twyford acknowledged that the government would be able to build only 300 of the 1,000 KiwiBuild homes it had promised by 1 July 2019.
 That same month, it was reported that KiwiBuild's head Stephen Barclay had resigned following a dispute with Twyford over moving KiwiBuild from the Ministry of Business, Innovation and Employment (MBIE) to the new Ministry of Housing and Urban Development (HUD).
 Later reports claimed that Barclay had been the subject of complaints by staff over his leadership behaviour and treatment of others.
 In late January, Barclay filed a constructive dismissal case against HUD, claiming that the Ministry had breached his privacy.
-In August 2019 head of KiwiBuild Commercial Helen O'Sullivan also resigned causing further disruption.
+In August 2019, the Head of KiwiBuild Commercial, Helen O'Sullivan, also resigned, causing further disruption.

 On 4 September 2019 a "reset" of the scheme was announced by new Housing Minister Megan Woods.
-Changes included the target of building 100,000 houses over 10 years being abandoned, the allocation of $400 million to support alternative home ownership schemes (such as rent-to-own), those buying studios and one-bedrooms units only having to commit to one year of ownership opposed to three, the 10% deposit requirement for a First Home Grant lowered to 5%, groups of more than three can combine their $10,000 First Home Grants together for a single joint deposit, the amount developers receive after triggering the underwrite has been lowered.
+Changes included the target of building 100,000 houses over 10 years being abandoned, the allocation of $400 million to support alternative home ownership schemes (such as rent-to-own), those buying studios and one-bedrooms units only having to commit to one year of ownership opposed to three, the 10% deposit requirement for a First Home Grant being lowered to 5%, allowing groups of more than three to combine their $10,000 First Home Grants together for a single joint deposit, and the amount developers receive after triggering the underwrite being lowered.

 By September 2019, the scheme had produced only 258 homes, far below the set targets.
-Data also highlighted that the Kiwibuild houses were not attracting buyers, leading to the unsold houses being put onto the private market in some areas, costing the government over $8,000,000.

-By October 2020 the scheme had produced only 602 homes, with rumors abound that many of this number were actually purchased from private developers in attempt to make statistics look better.
-By May 2021 this had increased to 1,058.
+By October 2020 the scheme had produced around 600 homes, and by May 2021, this number had increased to 1,058.
+By December 2023, this number increased to 2,229.